kamilmuzyka/reviseus/README.md

     `npm run setup`

-    Please note, if you use Windows, the database setup script may ask you for additional authorisation.
+    If you use Windows, the database setup script may ask you for additional authorisation.

 4. Start the development server: